Race card: United States

-Malaysian politics
+Malaysia

 In February 2008, Group Chief Editor Wong Chun Wai of The Star wrote, just before the Malaysia general election came, there is an unusual degree of tolerance and flexibility in matters of race, language and religion as politicians try to woo the people.
 "Also, there are those who still continue to play the race card, in this age and time.
 At their party conferences each year, they play to the gallery by projecting themselves as the communal heroes.
 But during the general election, they shamelessly become the true Malaysian leaders we dream of.
 They greet their voters in Malay, English, Mandarin and Tamil; and if they can speak all these languages fluently, they would do so."

 In August 2006, the Singapore Institute of International Affairs wrote that Malaysia politician Khairy Jamaluddin "played the race card" by stirring up the Malays and the Chinese Malaysian community.
 Responding to criticisms and demands for an apology, Khairy said his remarks were misunderstood and he "will not apologize" as he was acting only "in defense of the Malays and his party" and that "if we truly fight for our race, one should not apologize".